exasol/pyexasol/docs/BEST_PRACTICES.md

 ## Consider faster JSON-parsing libraries

 PyEXASOL defaults to standard [`json`](https://docs.python.org/3/library/json.html) library for best compatibility.
-It is sufficient for majority of use-cases.
-However, if you are unhappy with HTTP transport and you wish to load large amounts of data using standard fetching, we highly recommend trying faster JSON libraries.
+It is sufficient for the majority of use-cases.
+However, if you are unhappy with HTTP transport, and you wish to load large amounts of data using standard fetching, we highly recommend trying faster JSON libraries.

 #### json_lib=[`rapidjson`](https://github.com/python-rapidjson/python-rapidjson)
 ```
 pip install pyexasol[rapidjson]
 ```
-Rapidjson provides significant performance boost and it is well maintained by creators.
+Rapidjson provides significant performance boost and is well maintained by creators.
 PyEXASOL defaults to `number_mode=NM_NATIVE`.
 Exasol server wraps big decimals with quotes and returns as strings, so it should be a safe option.

 #### json_lib=[`ujson`](https://github.com/esnme/ultrajson)
 ```
 pip install pyexasol[ujson]
 ```
-Ujson provides best performance in our internal tests, but it is abandoned by creators.
+Ujson provides the best performance in our internal tests, but it is abandoned by creators.
 Also, float values may lose precision with ujson.

 You may try any other json library.
 All you need to do is to overload `_init_json()` method in `ExaConnection`.

 ## Use [`.meta`](/docs/REFERENCE.md#exametadata) functions to perform lock-free meta data requests

-It is quite common for Exasol system views to become locked by DML statements, which prevents clients from retrieving meta data.
+It is quite common for Exasol system views to become locked by DML statements, which prevents clients from retrieving metadata.

 In order to mitigate this problem, Exasol provided special SQL hint described in [IDEA-476](https://www.exasol.com/support/browse/IDEA-476) which is available in latest versions.
 It does not require user to enable "snapshot transaction" mode for the whole session.
 Currently this is the best way to access meta data using WebSocket protocol.